-Eight Edgy Netflix Movies To Kick-Start Your Weekend
+Eight Edgy Netflix Movies To Kickstart Your Weekend

 The Electric Boogaloo: The Wild, Untold Story of Cannon Films

 Throughout the ’80s, Cannon Films released over 100 exploitation movies; this is the outrageous story behind the controversial movie studio.
 Aside from a couple of titles like Runaway Train and Lifeforce, most of the films released under Cannon were widely panned.
-This delightful and raunchy documentary on Netflix gives an inside look into dozens of nostalgic movies including Masters of the Universe, Invasion U.S.A., Ninja III: The Domination, Over the Top, and Bloodsport.
+This delightful and raunchy documentary on Netflix gives an inside look into dozens of nostalgic movies, including Masters of the Universe, Invasion U.S.A., Ninja III: The Domination, Over the Top, and Bloodsport.

 Drunk Stoned Brilliant Dead: The Story of the National Lampoon